microsoft/datashaper/javascript/workflow/docs/report/workflow.api.md

 import type { Maybe as Maybe_2 } from '@datashaper/workflow';
 import type { MergeArgs } from '@datashaper/schema';
 import type { Named as Named_2 } from '@datashaper/schema';
+import type { NumericFieldScaleBinding as NumericFieldScaleBinding_2 } from '@datashaper/schema';
 import { Observable } from 'rxjs';
 import type { OnehotArgs } from '@datashaper/schema';
 import type { OrderbyArgs } from '@datashaper/schema';